G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

        lc.setIntensity(1,5);// 1=Lower display.
 Second digit=brightness 0 to 15

-Clack Void (See the clack void at the end of the sketch) set delay to suit your chosen relay.
+Clack Void (See the Clack void at the end of the sketch) set delay to suit your chosen relay for the ticking sound.

 ## Build Notes

 <P ALIGN="CENTER"><img src="Images/translation.jpg" width=600>

-<P ALIGN="CENTER">Translation of the front panel markings.
+<P ALIGN="CENTER"><u>Translation of the front panel markings.</u>

   ----------------------------------------------------------------------